OCHA-DAP/hdx-scraper-climada/README.md

 ## Dataset updates

 The data are generated using `make run`.
-Currently updates are manual since there are unresolved challenges in running the process in a GitHub Action
+Currently updates are manual since there are unresolved challenges in running the process in a GitHub Action.

 ### LitPop